alekwiecien/storefrontcloud-cli/README.md

 ... will also set the current POD to `vue-storefront-848799bd5d-zvcd4`

-The current POD along with the current Namespace name will be used to all subsequent `cli` calls setting the proper context.
+The current POD, along with the current Namespace name, will be used with all subsequent `cli` calls setting the proper context.
 You may also use the `--pod=<podname>|<rolename>` to switch the POD ad-hoc.

 ### Deploy code to POD

-Storefront Cloud PODs are configured to deploy the code in the initialization procedure.
+Storefront Cloud PODs are configured to deploy the code during the initialization procedure.
-**Note:** Please note that Your code is available under [Storefront Cloud Code Access (Web+Git)](https://code.storefrontcloud.io) via credentials provided by the Cloud Team.
+**Note:** Please note that your code is available under [Storefront Cloud Code Access (Web+Git)](https://code.storefrontcloud.io) via credentials provided by the Cloud Team.

-That being said - the deployment = restart the POD.
+That being said, the deployment = restart the POD.
 Our Kubernetes configuration works with the zero-downtime configuration.

 You may find two repositories in there:

-- <a href="https://code.storefrontcloud.io/Divante/demo-storefrontcloud-io">**demo-storefrontcloud-io**</a> - which **master** branch is used to deploy the production frontend and **develop** branch is used to deploy the test frontend,
+- <a href="https://code.storefrontcloud.io/Divante/demo-storefrontcloud-io">**demo-storefrontcloud-io**</a> - where the **master** branch is used to deploy the production frontend and the **develop** branch is used to deploy the test frontend,
-- <a href="https://code.storefrontcloud.io/Divante/demo-storefrontcloud-io-api">**demo-storefrontcloud-io-api**</a> - which **master** branch is used to deploy the production API and **develop** branch is used to deploy the test API.
+- <a href="https://code.storefrontcloud.io/Divante/demo-storefrontcloud-io-api">**demo-storefrontcloud-io-api**</a> - where the **master** branch is used to deploy the production API and the **develop** branch is used to deploy the test API.

 The namespaces are bound to the public URL addresses: